Feet of Mud: Plot

 He emerges in Chinatown here there is an ongoing Tong War between the Wa-Hoos and the Pa-Jonggs.
 A group of police beckon Harry over.
 He runs and hides in a doorway.
 Someone passes a note from inside: it is in Chinese.
 He asks a passing Chinese man to translate and the man runs off in horror.
 A second man does the same but an older man is more polite until Harry shows him where he got the note then he runs off too.

 Harry starts cleaning the street.
 When he bangs his broom on his dustbin the tong gang inside think it is their enemy's gong and bang their own gong.
 On the street things go crazy and things fly out of the windows messing the whole street.
 As Harry takes cover a guided tour of Chinatown in a charabang passes through.
 The tourists are ushered into a building to see the horrors of an opium den.
 Harry is hiding inside.
 His mother, Nina, her father and Donald are among the tourists and are shocked, but his mother forgives him.
-A Chinese man with an axe chases the tourists out for making fun of he Chinese.
-Nina gets left behind nd Harry is sent back to find her.
+A Chinese man with an axe chases the tourists out for making fun of the Chinese.
+Nina gets left behind and Harry is sent back to find her.
 He is chased off by the man with the axe.
 He goes up the fire escape and falls through a secret door.

 He enters a temple-like room and picks up a spear.
 Carrying the spear over his shoulder he does not see that he has speared a dummy.
 He thinks he is being followed and attacks it.
 When the head comes off he realises his mistake.

 A Chinese monk appears and starts putting small bowls of burning incense under a line of papier mache heads on a table...
 Harry is the central head.
 A Chinese man comes in to pray to Buddha.
 Harry hits him with the back of the axe and is chased around the table.
 The man throws the axe and hits a large vase which breaks - revealing Nina inside.
 Harry and Nina fall through a trapdoor and slide down a chute and land on her father.
 The father shakes his hand and Harry and Nina kiss.